 Omega-3 fats are very important for proper heart health.
 Unfortunately, most people consume too little omega-3.

 The best way to consume more omega-3 fats is by eating fatty fish at least four times per week, and by also regularly consuming fish roe (eggs of fish which are full with omega-3 oils, including the rare lysophosphatidylcholine-omega-3s).

 However, on top of regular fish consumption, we recommend taking an omega-3 supplement, consisting of at least 1500 mg of omega-3 fatty acids.

 We explain more about the best omega-3 fatty acids supplements here.

 19. Green tea, white tea, and coffee

 Green and white teas contain many substances that impact your arteries in a beneficial way.

-People consuming 3 or more cups of green or black tea had a 21 percent lower risk of stroke than people consuming less than 1 cup per day (R).
+People consuming 3 or more cups of green or black tea had a 21% lower risk of stroke than people consuming less than 1 cup per day (R).

-This was the conclusion of a large meta-analysis that looked in data from 9 studies involving 195,000 people.
+This was the conclusion of a large meta-analysis that looked in data from nine studies involving 195,000 people.